SalieriC/SWIM/documentation/API.md

 This is especially useful for developers who want to relay some code to GMs to execute code that cannot be executed by player accounts (i.e. to alter actors the player does not own).
 The function effectively prevents execution of the code multiple times if more than one GM is logged in.

 ### Wait
 Wait a specified amount of *mili*seconds to wait before executing the rest of the script.
 Especially useful for sound and video effects to not play at the same time.
+It *needs* to be awaited.
 `swim.wait(ms)`
 - `ms` {number}: The amount of time to pause script execution in miliseconds.
 This is basically a planned delay in script execution.
 Use it responsibly, too large numbers can make one think your script is laggy.